 Mendon has an open town meeting form of government.
-Government is comprised of a three member Board of Selectmen with an Open Town Meeting held the first Friday after the first Monday in May.
+Our government is comprised of a three member Board of Selectmen with an Open Town Meeting held the first Friday in May.

 The town meeting is responsible for: